lynnfaraday/aresmush.com/_root/tutorials/config/weather.md

 ## temperatures and conditions

-These lists control what temperatures and weather conditions are available for your use.
-If you want temperatures and conditions beyond the default ones, you'll have to change the code - specifically, the weather translations file.
+The 'temperatures' and 'conditions' lists show what temperatures and weather conditions are available for your use in weather patterns.
+You can add more, but you'll also have to change the code - specifically, the weather translations file.

 Each weather condition has a locale entry like so: